 Additional support is provided by the Chicago Careers in Business (CCIB) program.
-This structured three-year program is organized and managed by the Office of Career Advising and Planning Services (CAPS).
+This structured and competitive three-year program is organized and managed by the Office of Career Advising and Planning Services (CAPS).
 Applications are accepted from all students, regardless of their major, early in Autumn Quarter of their second year.
 Components of the CCIB program include:

-- Weekly mandatory business competencies workshops targeting career exploration, professional development, and technical skills acquisition - Advising focused on preparing CCIB participants to begin their career in business and/or to apply to a graduate program in business administration - Mentoring by students from the University of Chicago Booth School of Business - Selected Chicago Booth courses or sections open only to undergraduates
+- Weekly mandatory business competencies workshops targeting career exploration, professional development, and technical skills acquisition - Advising focused on preparing CCIB participants to begin their career in business and/or to apply to a graduate program in business administration - Mentoring by students from the University of Chicago Booth School of Business - Selected Chicago Booth courses or sections open only to undergraduates (Financial Accounting is a requirement for graduation from CCIB.)

 Most graduate business schools require applicants to take the Graduate Management Admissions Test (GMAT).
 Students planning to apply to graduate studies in business administration within two years of graduation should take the GMAT in the summer preceding their final year in the College; registration materials are available in the Office of Career Advising and Planning Services (CAPS).
 Graduate business schools typically expect matriculating students to have acquired several prior years of work experience.
+2 PROFESSIONAL STUDY/RESEARCH OPPORTUNITIES